-8. Has your company identified supplier factories employing Syrian child refugees in 2015?
+8. Has your company identified supplier factories employing Syrian child refugees in the last year?
 If the answer is yes please state how many factories, if possible

-No. Since it is a threshold issue for us and can lead to the termination of the business relationship, none of our suppliers employ child labour.
+No. Since it is a threshold issue for us and can lead to the termination of the business relationship, none of our suppliers employ child labour of any kind.
 Nor can they hire any migrant/refugee who does not have a work permit.
-This policy is strictly applied.